vuestorefront/vue-storefront/docs/guide/basics/recipes.md

 Please check:

-- if there is `docker-compose` command available, if not please do install it;
+- if there is `docker-compose` command available.
+If not, please install it;
 - please check the output of running `docker-compose up -d` manually inside the `vue-storefront-api` instance.
 On some production environments docker is limited for the superusers, in many cases it's just a matter of `/var/run/docker.sock` permissions to be changed (for example to 755)

 ## Product not displayed (illegal_argument_exception)